Wesleyan-Media-Project/ad_goal_classifier/README.md

 ### 2.4 Run Scripts

-#### 2.4.1 Training
+#### 2.4.1 Training & Inference

-**NOTE**: If you do not want to train the models from scratch, you can use the trained models we provide [here](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/tree/main/models) and skip to 2.4.2.

 To run the inference scripts, you first need to train a machine learning classification model.
-The training data is the FBEL dataset, located [here](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/data/fbel_w_train.csv).
+The training data is located [here](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/data/fbel_w_train.csv).
 Here is the [codebook](https://drive.google.com/drive/folders/1gx1hDxEON_ck_i49nhbFpGXFCRbCU5bM?usp=share_link) of the dataset.

 We prepare the training data which is then trained on a Random Forest Classification model (80/20 train/test split).
 First, run [`01_prepare_fbel.R`](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/01_prepare_fbel.R) and [`02_create_training_data.py`](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/02_create_training_data.py) to prepare training data.
-Second, run script [`03_binomial_goal_clf_train.py`](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/03_binomial_goal_clf_train.py) to train the model on the training set, and also record performance on the test set.
-Performance scores for each goal are saved in [`performance/rf/`](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/tree/main/performance/rf).
+Second, run script [`03_train_inference_2022.ipynb`](03_train_inference_2022.ipynb) to train the model on the training set, record performance on the test set, and make inference on uncoded 2022 datasets.
 Note that we train nine different binary classification models, one for each goal category.

-#### 2.4.2 Inference

 In order to execute a Python script you can run the following command from your terminal from within the directory of the script replacing `file.py` with the file name of the script you want to run: